diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-dedup/README.md

 - chmod 750 backup-ora-coh-dedup.bash

 ## Description
 The scripts uses Cohesity Source-side dedup library to backup Oracle databases.
-The backup format is backupset. backup-ora-coh-sbt.bash has full, incremental, and archive logs backup options.
+The backup format is backupset. backup-ora-coh-dedup.bash has full, incremental, and archive logs backup options.
 It also supports recvoery catalog.

 When run the script without any options, it displays the script usage